Kingwood Personal Injury Lawyer

 Known as the “Livable Forest,” Kingwood TX is the largest master-planned community in Harris County.
 Northeast of Houston, its citizens enjoy over fourteen-thousand acres in nature preserves and parks.
 No wonder it has grown to over 63,500 residents despite being unincorporated.
 It is primarily located in Harris County, Texas, with some portions sitting in Montgomery County, Texas.

-We are located in Harris County and have been handling personal injury cases in and around Kingwood, TX, and the greater Houston area since 1979.
+We have been handling personal injury cases in and around Kingwood and the greater Houston area since 1979.
 That is 40 years of experience.
 The insurance companies know our name and they also know we will take cases to trial.
-They know we will not back down from a fight and we aim to make you a recovery.
-Today we have five personal injury lawyers who regularly practice in Harris County, Montgomery County, and other surrounding counties.
 Our law firm can assist you with car accidents, truck accidents, work injuries, premises liability cases, product liability, forklift accidents, medical malpractice, and more.
 We are built to take your case the distance.
-If you cannot come to us, we can conduct virtual meetings via Zoom, e-sign documents, and even come out to meet with you.

-When you hire Simmons an Fletcher, P.C. you can rest assured knowing:
+When you hire Simmons and Fletcher, P.C.
+Injury & Accident lawyers, you can rest assured knowing:

 - We always offer free consultations.